aaronkcarpenter/Profile/README.md

 ## Software Engineer | MBA | Technology | Business

 Hi, I'm Aaron!
-My professional career extends 6+ years in Logistics & Supply Chain Management and for the last year, I've been working as a Software Engineer.
+My professional career extends 6+ years in Logistics & Supply Chain Management and for the last few years, I've been working as a Software Engineer.
 It's been quite an exciting time and I've really enjoyed everything that this new venture has introduced me to.
-I spend my days working on the front end of a large internal application with React, Hooks, Redux, while spending my nights building full stack projects.
-My current favorite stack is React, Flask, and PostgreSQL.
+I spend my days working on the front end of a large application with JavaScript, Material UI, React, React Hooks and Redux to manage state, while spending my nights coding out interesting full stack projects.
+My current favorite stack is React, Python, Flask, and PostgreSQL.
 I've listed a few projects below and as I continue my technical skill development, more will be added.
 In my spare time, I enjoy picking up a great non-fiction book, creating content for various mediums around the internet, and all things pop culture!

 ### Current Technical Areas of Study - :computer:
 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />][website]